2015 Finifenmaa boat explosion

-On 28 September 2015, an explosion occurred on the presidential speedboat 'Finifenmaa', where it was carrying President Abdulla Yameen, First Lady Fathimath Ibrahim, and other government officials from his administration.
+On 28 September 2015, an explosion occurred on the Maldivian presidential speedboat 'Finifenmaa', which was carrying President Abdulla Yameen, First Lady Fathimath Ibrahim, and other government officials from his administration.
 The boat was carrying them from Hulhulé to the Izzuddeen Faalan (presidential jetty) in Malé.
 Yameen escaped unhurt but first lady Fathimath Ibrahim, a presidential aide, and a bodyguard was injured.
 This explosion was labelled as an assassination attempt on Yameen but has been widely disputed.

 Explosion and casualties

 As the boat was nearing to dock at the Izzuddeen Faalan, a loud explosion occurred on the boat.
 The explosion caused the speedboat's housing to fall in, and the door to break off.
 First Lady Fathimath Ibrahim, a presidential aide, and Yameen's bodyguard were injured during the explosion and underwent treatment at Indira Gandhi Memorial Hospital.
 Ibrahim suffered minor bone fractures and remained hospitalized.
-Ibrahim was released from the hospital a month after the incident along with the presidential aide and bodyguard.
+She was released from the hospital a month after the incident along with the presidential aide and bodyguard.

 Investigation

 On 28 September 2016, Mohamed Hussain Shareef told reporters in Colombo that the probable cause of the blast was a mechanical issue.
 On the same day, Yameen called for the Federal Bureau of Investigation (FBI) and the Australian Federal Police for assistance regarding the case.

 A day after, an FBI agent and a team of Saudi Arabian forensic experts arrived in the Maldives.
 A team of forensic experts from the Western Australia Police Force and from India and Sri Lanka also came to investigate.
 They all left a week later, their findings not being made public.
 An "advisory committee" was formed by Yameen, later turning into an inquiry committee into the explosion.
 The committee was being led by Yameen and Home Minister Umar Naseer.

 Raajje TV cited an anonymous source which said that the explosion was caused due to the pressure accumulating in the boat's air conditioning.

 In October, Ahmed Thiham, Moosa Zameer, and Mohamed Jawaz from the Maldives National Defence Force (MNDF) were arrested in connection to the incident.

-Mohamed Hussain Shareef told Reuters that the blast was an assassination attempt and a press conference was called by the President's Office where the president’s spokesman also called it an assassination attempt.
+Shareef told Reuters that the blast was an assassination attempt and a press conference was called by the President's Office where the president’s spokesman also called it an assassination attempt.

 Colonel Ahmed Fayaz was transferred from the head of the Special Protection Group to Malé Area Command and was being held at Bandaara Koshi (MNDF headquarters).

 Vice President Ahmed Adeeb Abdul Ghafoor was arrested at Ibrahim Nasir International Airport in connection to the explosion and was placed under police custody.
 Ghafoor was later taken to Dhoonidhoo's detention center.
 Yameen called Ghafoor a threat to national security and accused him of using his influence within the Maldives Police Service to destroy evidence of the boat explosion.
-Adeeb was later charged with treason.
+Ghafoor was later charged with treason.